JonnieSparkles/ar-io-tools/README.md

 ### Troubleshooting

 1. **Node.js Installation**:
-   - Download and install it from [Node.js Official Website](https://nodejs.org).
+   - Download and install it from [Node.js Official Website](https://nodejs.org)

 2. **Dependency Installation**:
-   - Run `npm install` to ensure all dependencies are installed.
+   - Run `npm install` to ensure all dependencies are installed

 3. **Missing Input File**:
-   - Ensure the input file exists at the specified path.
+   - Ensure the input file exists at the specified path

 4. **JSON Format Issues**:
    - Make sure the JSON file is an array of objects.
-Nested objects may need to be flattened beforehand.
+Nested objects may need to be flattened beforehand

 ---